 There are many reasons why a business should implement ISO14001 to improve environmental performance, such as:

-When looking at environmental management, the emphasis is usually on the procedures used to manage the environmental impact of its business activities and reduce the risk of pollution.
+When looking at environmental management, the emphasis is usually on the procedures used to manage the environmental impact of business activities.

 The function of the EMS is to wrap itself around the procedures and ensure (among other things) that: